microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Mac.md

 This parameter collects DLP rules and policies, sensitive information type details, rule packages, keyword dictionaries and exact data match schemas from the [Microsoft Purview compliance portal](https://learn.microsoft.com/en-us/microsoft-365/compliance/microsoft-365-compliance-center?view=o365-worldwide) by using the [Exchange Online PowerShell module](#exchange-online-module).

-Results are written into log file [DLPRulesAndPolicies.log](#dlp-rules-log) in the subfolder "Collect" of the Logs folder.
+The results are written to the log file [DLPRulesAndPolicies.log](#dlp-rules-log) in the subfolder "Collect" of the Logs folder.

 ### [U] User license details <a name="user-license-details"></a>

 This parameter collects the user license details by the [Graph PowerShell module](#graph-module).

-Results are written into log file [UserLicenseDetails.log](#user-license-log) in the subfolder "Collect" of the Logs folder.
+The results are written to the log file [UserLicenseDetails.log](#user-license-log) in the subfolder "Collect" of the Logs folder.

 > **Note**
 >